laravel/docs/eloquent.md

 #### Table Names

 Note that we did not tell Eloquent which table to use for our `Flight` model.
-By convention, the "snake case", plural name of the class will be used as the table name unless another name is explicitly specified.
+By convention, the "snake case," plural name of the class will be used as the table name unless another name is explicitly specified.
 So, in this case, Eloquent will assume the `Flight` model stores records in the `flights` table.
 You may specify a custom table by defining a `table` property on your model:

     <?php